google-deepmind/mujoco/doc/XMLreference.rst

    plane (textures should be used for that purpose).
 Instead their role is to improve lighting and shadows, similar to the subdivisions used to render boxes.
 When planes are viewed from the back, the are automatically made semi-transparent.
-Planes and the +Z faces of boxes are the only surfaces that can show reflections, if the :ref:`material <material>` applied to the geom has positive reflection.
+Planes and the +Z faces of boxes are the only surfaces that can show reflections, if the :ref:`material <asset-material>` applied to the geom has positive reflection.
 To render an infinite plane, set the first two size parameters to zero.

    The **hfield** type defines a height field geom.
 The geom must reference the desired height field asset with the hfield attribute below.
 The position and orientation of the geom set the position and orientation of the height field.
 The size of the geom is ignored, and the size parameters of the height field asset are used instead.
-See the description of the :ref:`hfield <hfield>` element.
+See the description of the :ref:`hfield <asset-hfield>` element.
 Similar to planes, height field geoms can only be attached to the world body or to static children of the world.

    The **sphere** type defines a sphere.
 This and the next four types correspond to built-in geometric primitives.
 These